-While he isn’t much of a barker and is okay with being left on his own for short periods of time, he really does enjoy human companionship.
+While he isn’t much of a barker and is okay with being left on his own for short periods, he really does enjoy human companionship.

 He will not do well when left to his own devices all the time.
 The Airedoodle has a gentle disposition and does well with kids, dogs, and other pets.

-His high energy level requires regular exercise to ensure he maintains a calm demeanor and a pleasing personality.
+His high energy level requires regular exercise to ensure he maintains a calm demeanour and a pleasing personality.

 His eager-to-please attitude makes him a great dog to engage in creative physical activities.

-The Airedoodle’s love of companionship means that he can resort to naughty behaviors if he’s left on his own all the time.
+The Airedoodle’s love of companionship means that he can resort to naughty behaviours if he’s left on his own all the time.
 But overall, the Airedoodle is a wonderful family dog.